ytausch/GestureMirror/README.md

 Using an APDS9960 gesture sensor and a Raspberry Pi, this project can control an external display and a Sonos speaker.

-This project might be handy if you happen to have a Raspberry Pi [smart mirror](https://magicmirror.builders/) that is connected to an APDS9960 gesture sensor and nearby a Sonos speaker and fits use cases like the following:
+This project might be handy if you happen to have a Raspberry Pi [smart mirror](https://magicmirror.builders/) that is connected to an APDS9960 gesture sensor and nearby a Sonos speaker.
+It fits use cases like the following:

 > The display should turn on when you make a gesture and should automatically turn off when a timer expires.
 Another gesture should turn on the speaker and play from a predefined URI (e. g. a radio station).